Bikaner district

-Bikaner District is a district of the state of Rajasthan in western India.
+Bikaner district is a district of the state of Rajasthan in western India.
 The historic city of Bikaner is the district headquarters.
 The district is located in Bikaner Division along with the three other districts of Churu, Sri Ganganagar and Hanumangarh.

 Geography

-The district is bounded by Ganganagar district to the north, Hanumangarh district to the northeast, Churu district to the east, Nagaur district to the southeast, Jodhpur district to the south, Jaisalmer district to the southwest, and Punjab Province of Pakistan to the northwest.
+The district is bounded by Ganganagar district and Anupgarh district to the north, Hanumangarh district to the northeast, Churu district to the east, Nagaur district to the southeast, Jodhpur district to the south, Jaisalmer district to the southwest, and Punjab Province of Pakistan to the northwest.

 Bikaner district lies in the Thar Desert.
 The Indira Gandhi Canal, also known as the Rajasthan Canal, runs through the district from northeast to southwest, providing irrigation water for the district.